MrNex/MrNex.github.io/_posts/2016-01-28-CSCI-711-Proposal.md

 ##What?

 I would like to build a real time ray tracer into my game engine, [NGen (www.github.com/MrNex/NGen)].
-This ray tracer should be able to render a low object scene (3 visible objects) while still processing input, collision detection, object state/behaviors, and physics.
+This ray tracer should be able to render a low-mid object dynamic scene while still processing input, collision detection, object state/behaviors, and physics.
 It should be noted that while this scope seems large, everything besides the ray tracer is already implemented.

 ##Why?